 We are now taking bookings for the Summer term: Baby, Pre-School, School Children, Mermaid & Merboy Classes.
 We have a lovely Ladies Only class On Wednesday evenings.
 Come and join the fun.

 THE SUSSEX SWIM SCHOOL was formed in 2004 to provide exciting, fun, structured and progressive swimming lessons in clean, warm, safe, pool environments.

-With only 6 children in each class, we certainly provide them with personal tuition.
-Each of our pupils is assessed every term.
-When they have achieved all of the criteria set out by the ASA, they are awarded with a certificate and badge and moved to the next level class, where appropriate.
+With only 6 pupils in each class, we ensure we provide each and every pupil with personal tuition they require to progress in their swimming lessons.
+Each of our pupils are continually assessed.
+When they have achieved all of the criteria set out by the Swim England National Teaching Plan, they are awarded with a certificate and cloth badge and moved to the next staged class, where appropriate.

 PRIMARY SCHOOLS 'FAILING TO HONOUR SWIMMING OBLIGATIONS'

 Congratulations to Helen's pupils: Leo, Hope, Lumen, Orlagh and Richard for all passing their Duckling 3 certificates.
 At 3 years old, they can now swim a width of the pool with no aids.
 Their mummies are now out of the pool.